rahulyhg/Wordpress-Blog-Feed-iOS/README.txt

-Joystick Control for Cocos2d Objective-C (in Swift)
+Wordpress Blog Feed for iOS
 ===================================================

 I wanted to be able to pull a feed from a Wordpress blog.